humanitycodes/www/coursework/lessons/slides/rails-intro.md

 .first_class{width:100%;height:auto}.second_class{width:32px;height:32px;background:#324962}
 ```

 Of course not.
-The problem is, all the comments, spaces, newlines, and unnecessary semi-colons that make this work easier _also_ make files bigger.
+The problem is, all the comments, spaces, newlines, and unnecessary semi-colons that make this code easier to read _also_ make files bigger.
 And the bigger files are, the longer they take to download.
 Which means slower page loads.

-That's why the asset pipeline will automatically strip away all that stuff in a live, "production" environment like Heroku.
+That's why the asset pipeline will strip away all that stuff in a live, "production" environment like Heroku.

 ---